How to Be Found Online

 How-To Guide: How to Be Found Online

 The goal of every small business in creating a website is to drive traffic to the site and drive more business.
 But how do you make sure your website gets found online?
+Connect with a mentor to develop a plan that works for you.

 There are five key ways visitors (or “traffic”) comes to your website.
 Here’s a closer look at each and how to increase each type of traffic for maximum results.